JoelBright/xyecom/README.md

 Things you may want to cover:

-- Ruby version
+- Ruby version: Latest

-- System dependencies
+- System dependencies:
+- - Present in the gemfile

-- Configuration
+- Configuration:
+- - Please setup a connection to a postgreSQL DB before running any rake commands

-- Database creation
+- Database creation:
+- - Please use the command

+- - - rake db:create

+- - Followed by

+- - - rake db:migrate

 - Database initialization

-- How to run the test suite

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions

-- ...
+- - To seed the database with random data use the command
+- - - rails db:seed

 # Website schema